tonytvo/blog-generator/content/blog/listen-to-tests/index.md

 use new Date(timeValue) {public String toString() {return name; })
 expected: <startDate>, got <endDate>
 ```
-- obviously canned value
+- obvious canned value
   - conventions for common values can ensure that it stands out???
 - tracer object
   - dummy object that has no supported behaviour of its own, except to describe its role when something fails.
   - Jmock can accept a name when creating a mock object that will be used in failure reporting.
-Where there's more than one mock object of the same type, jMock insists that they are named to avoid confusion.
+However, where there's more than one mock object of the same type, jMock insists that they are named to avoid confusion.
 - explicitly assert that the expectation was satisfied.
-  - a test that has both expectations and assertions can produce a confusing failure.
-This would create a failure report that say an incorrect calculation result rather than the missing collaboration that actually caused it.
+  - A test with both expectations and assertions can produce a confusing failure.
+For example, this would create a failure report that says an incorrect calculation result rather than the missing collaboration that caused it.
-  - it's important to watch the test fails.
+  - it's essential to watch the test fails.
   - it might be worth calling the assertIsSatisfied before any test assertions to get the right failure report.
-  - diagnostics are a first-class feature: try to follow 4 steps TDD cycle (fail, report (make the diagnostics clear), pass, refactor)
+  - diagnostics are a first-class feature: try to follow four steps TDD cycle (fail, report (make the diagnostics clear), pass, refactor)

 ![4 steps TDD cycle](./tdd-cycle-4.png)

 ## test for information, not a representation
-- if the test is structured in terms of how the value is represented by other parts of the system, then it has a dependency on those parts and will break when they change.
+- if the test is structured in terms of how other parts of the system represent the value, then it has a dependency on those parts and will break when they change.
 - For example, mock the collaborator to return null if there's no customer found.
   - first, we need to remember what's null means
   - better, we could represent null with Maybe
-- if, instead, we'd given the tests their own representation of "no customer found" as a single well-named constant instead of the literal null.
+- if, instead, we'd given the tests their representation of "no customer found" as a single well-named constant instead of the literal null.
 - tests should be written in terms of the information passed between objects, not of how that information is represented.
   - it will make the tests more self-explanatory and shield them from changes in implementation controlled elsewhere in the system.
 ## precise assertions